felonius-technicus/felonius-technicus/README.md

 ### Fair chance ordinances

 You probably don't need to know the details about this.
 Basically: There are a bunch of laws that tell companies when and how they can background check you and what they can consider during a background check.
-Included here in case it does somehow matter for you.
+I'm including it in case, for some reason, this does make a difference for someone.

 Many, if not most, tech companies are based in or operate in San Francisco, and must comply with the [San Francisco Fair Chance Ordinance](https://sfgov.org/olse/sites/default/files/FileCenter/Documents/11600-Art%20%2049%20Official%20Notice%20Final%20091114.pdf).